-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SP ACE: RELEASE TO MILITARY: A I do NOT consent to the release information about the student named below [GREAT HEARTS MONTE VISTA SOU to sources such as an institution of higher enewspapers and other media, except as at law.
-B I do NOT consent to the photographs or directory information [GREAT HEARTS MONTE VISTA SOU such as yearbooks, rosters for sports programs or articles. routside the TH] system education or thorized by release of within the TH] system C I do NOT consent to the release of directory information to the military about the student named below.
-PRIN Γ Student's Full Legal Name Students I Date of Birth (month/day/year) PRIN' T Parent/Guardian/Full Legal Name Parent/Gu ardian Signature Date ( month/day/year)
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE E: RELEASE TO MILITARY: A I do NOT consent to the release of of information about the student named below our [GREAT HEARTS MONTE VISTA SOUTH] to sources such as an institution of higher educe newspapers and other media, except as author law.
+B I do NOT consent to the release photographs or directory information with [GREAT HEARTS MONTE VISTA SOUTH] such as yearbooks, rosters for sports information or articles. information to the military about the student named below. ease of hin the system system PRINT Student's Full Legal Name S Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name F Parent/Guardian Signature Date (month/day/year)